Is your alcohol vegan friendly? Find out at barnivore.com

 King Ferry Winery

-The following wines are currently released and are vegan and vegetarian friendly:
+vegan and vegetarian friendly:

 A note from their wine maker: